Liverpool Sailors' Home: Construction

 Despite later accounts of his success, Pooley's relationship with the Home was not always a smooth one.
 Pooley’s heating apparatus for the building was not finished on time and even when completed, for the Homes’ belated opening in the winter of 1852, was described by the Sailors’ Home Committee as not fit for purpose.

-Another piece of Pooley and Cunningham’s handiwork had a flaw which resulted in rather more than inconvenience.

 The Gates

 The entrance gates to the Sailors' Home were elaborate decorative pieces of ironwork which served the dual purpose of protecting the Savings Bank and keeping out seamen who might wish to gain entry to the Home after the strict 10 pm curfew.

 By April 1852 the lower sections of the gates had been installed, decorated with a combination of elements from the interior balconies; four great panels of rope-work with central mermaid and trident figures identical to those inside.
 The two outer panels were fixed whilst the two centre sections rolled behind them on rails where they were hidden from sight while the Home was open for business.

 The iron-work of the lower gates, being on such a large scale, produced a solid, intimidating aspect compared with the much lighter appearance of the balcony railings.
 The huge mass of iron made an impassable barrier but also a massive weight and it would have taken some effort to slide the gates open and close.
 The upper part of the gates which reflect the sandstone carvings above the entrance were added later and show a much lighter touch, using the spaces between the iron to great effect.
 The Minutes of Sailors' Home Management Committee contain the following entry:

 25 April 1852– "Mr. Akin laid upon the Table a note from Mr. Pooley and 2 notes from Mr. Cunningham with a plan for supporting the arch over front gate way.
 When the superintendent expressed his fears as to the consequences which might result from the proposed spikes upon the top of the gate to drunken belated boarders, and also as to the sufficiency of pillar supports resting upon the top of the gate itself.
 After some consideration, the matter was referred to Mr. Mann who kindly offered to consult with Mr. Cunningham.

 "By the following meeting on May 3 Cunningham had confirmed that he would alter the plan for supporting the front arch and on May 24 he was given permission to proceed with the alterations to the front gateway.
 It was agreed that Mr. Pooley would have the contract.

 Although spikes, so frowned on by the Committee, were fixed to the top of the original gates, Cunningham and Pooley's new upper section elegantly blocked all the area above the entrance making access impossible when the gates were closed.
 They also supported the stone work of the entrance arch, which appears to have had a structural weakness.